wargrey/graphics/README.md

     nonetheless, try `htdocs`.

-  * **village** stands for _the primary village_, the start point of _digimon_s.
+  * **village** stands for _the primary village_, the start point of _digimons_.
 Namely sources within it should be translated into proper contents, say `html`, `js`, `css` and so on.

 ### 2.3.
 Version